-In 2023, we had ten new hires for U.S. Bank Canada Branch.
+In 2024, we had six new hires for U.S. Bank Canada Branch.
 To assist our recruiters and people leaders, we have an inclusive hiring guide and frequently asked questions internal resource, which is housed in our Human Resources (HR) system called MyHR and available to all HR staff and people leaders at the company.

-We also updated our global careers page for Disability Accommodations, adding information about our disability inclusive culture, accessibility and accommodations.
-We linked to company blog articles that highlight our employees and our accessibility efforts, and we added frequently asked questions to help applicants prepare for interviews.
+Our global careers page for Disability Accommodations includes information about our disability inclusive culture, accessibility and accommodations.
+The page links to company blog articles that highlight our employees and our accessibility efforts and contains frequently asked questions to help applicants prepare for interviews.
 All career pages now have a smart assistant feature to make it easier to find a job or ask a career related question.